usmansbk/sequelize-graphql-auth-service/README.md

 ## [JSON Web Token](https://github.com/auth0/node-jsonwebtoken#readme)

-This app makes use of JWT for authentication and authorization.
+We use of JWT for authentication and authorization.
 [Read about the 3 main types of tokens](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/).

 ### Generate token verification and signing keys